-If you take a motion picture credit on Form 334, you cannot deduct any expenses related to the production, the infrastructure project or related to a transferred credit.
+If you take a motion picture credit on Form 334, you cannot deduct any expenses related to the production or related to a transferred credit.
 Enter the amount of any such expenses that were deducted in computing Arizona gross income for which you claimed a credit.